aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 ```

 ### Set cooldown for QueueProcessingFargateService

-### This will specify the amount of time, in seconds, to wait for a previous scaling activity to take effect.
+The cooldown period is the amount of time to wait for a previous scaling activity to take effect.
+To specify something other than the default cooldown period of 300 seconds, use the `cooldown` parameter:

 ```ts
 declare const vpc: ec2.Vpc;